-Under New Rules, Cheaper 'Short-term' Health Care Plans Now Last Up To 3 Years
+Under New Rules, Cheaper 'Short-Term' Health Care Plans Now Last Up To 3 Years

 People who don't get insurance through their jobs will now be able to buy short-term policies that may be cheaper than Affordable Care Act coverage.
-These plans won't have to cover as many medical services and are exempt from covering people with preexisting conditions.
+These plans won't have to cover as many medical services and are exempt from covering people with pre-existing conditions.

-The departments of Health and Human Services, Labor and Treasury announced new rules Wednesday that make it easier for consumer to replace ACA insurance with these short-term policies.
+The departments of Health and Human Services, Labor and Treasury announced new rules Wednesday that make it easier for consumers to replace ACA insurance with these short-term policies.

 The policies were originally limited to three months, but they can now last up to a year, and be renewed to last as long as three years.
-The plans have been a priority of President Trump who says he wants consumers to have access to cheaper health insurance.
+The plans have been a priority of President Trump, who says he wants consumers to have access to cheaper health insurance.

-Short-term plans don't have to meet the Affordable Care Act's consumer protection and coverage requirements so many will not cover services such as mental health care or prescription drugs.
+Short-term plans don't have to meet the Affordable Care Act's consumer protection and coverage requirements, so many will not cover services such as mental health care or prescription drugs.
 And insurance companies can deny customers coverage on these plans if they have a pre-existing medical condition and charge people more if they are likely to need medical care.

-"These policies are different from those offered on the exchange," said James Parker, a senior advisor for health reform at HHS, in a conference call with reporters.
+"These policies are different from those offered on the exchange," said James Parker, a senior adviser for health reform at HHS, in a conference call with reporters.
 "We make no representation that it's equivalent coverage."

-Parker said a short-term policy may cost as little as $124 a month compared to an average $393 for an unsubsidized policy that meets all the ACA coverage requirements.
+Parker said a short-term policy may cost as little as $124 a month, compared with an average $393 for an unsubsidized policy that meets all the ACA coverage requirements.

-"If you start out healthy so that you get covered but then later get a diagnosis, they can drop you at the end of the contract term," says Sabrina Corlette, a research professor at Georgetown University's Center on Health Insurance Reforms.
+"If you start out healthy so that you get covered, but then later get a diagnosis, they can drop you at the end of the contract term," says Sabrina Corlette, a research professor at Georgetown University's Center on Health Insurance Reforms.

 The Affordable Care Act requires insurance companies to offer 10 essential health benefits including such things as maternity coverage and mental health care.
 It also requires insurance companies to cover anyone who wants to buy a policy and charge the same premium to everyone in a community.